A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Conclusion

 \section{Conclusion}

-In this work we introduced a detailed description of the design and implementation, as well as new extensions of \chame, a novel Linux framework which allows the introduction of uncertainty as an OS built-in feature to rate-limit the execution of possible malware that received a borderline classification by traditional machine learning detectors, while a second, performance expensive deep-learning analysis is underway. \chame's protection target are organizations, where it is a common practice to restrict software running in the organization perimeter. \chame offers two environments for software running in the system: (i) standard, which works according to the OS specification and (ii) uncertain, for any software that receives a borderline classification by traditional machine learning based detectors.
-In the uncertain environment software experiences a set of perturbations, which create obstacles for their execution, while deep-learning analysis is underway.
+This work introduces a detailed description of the design and implementation, and new extensions of \chame, a Linux framework which allows the introduction of uncertainty as an OS built-in feature to rate-limit the execution of possible malware. \chame allows the scheme of two-phase malware detection during software lifelong execution.
+After the first phase makes a borderline detection, potential malware will be disturbed when the second phase detection is under way.

+\chame offers two environments for software running in the system: (i) standard, which works according to the OS specification and (ii) uncertain, for any software that receives a borderline classification from the first phase detection, where a set of perturbations will be included.

-We evaluated \chame on Linux with 113 common applications and 100 malware samples from various categories.
-We define success of software execution in the uncertain environment as benign software tolerating uncertainty and users obtaining useful results from benign software in the system.
-Our results showed that at a threshold of 10\%, intrusive strategies thwart 62\% of malware, while non-intrusive strategies caused a failure rate of 68\%.
-At threshold 50\%, the percentage of adversely affected malware increased to 81\% and 76\% respectively.
-With a 10\% threshold, the perturbations also cause various levels of disruption (crash or hampered execution) to approximately 30\% of the analyzed benign software.
-With a 50\% threshold, the percentage of software adversely affected raised to 50\%.
-We also found that I/O-bound software was three times more affected by uncertainty than CPU-bound software.
+We evaluated \chame by first manually analyzing the execution of 113 common applications and 100 malware samples from various categories.
+The results showed that a dynamic, per-system call threshold caused various levels of disruption to only 10\% of the analyzed benign software.

-A dynamic, per-system call threshold caused various levels of disruption to only 10\% of the analyzed benign software.
 The effects of the uncertain environment in malware was more pronounced with 92\% our studied malware samples failing to accomplish their tasks.
 Compared to the results obtained for a static threshold, 20\% more benign software succeeded and 24\% more malware crashed or were hampered in the uncertain environment.
+The results were then further corroborated by an extended dataset (5,679 Linux malware samples) on a newer system.

-We also analyzed the behavior of crashed benign software, and found that many of the crashes were caused by software bugs.
+We also analyzed the behavior of crashed benign software, and found that many of the crashes were actually caused by software bugs.
 Several bugs were reproduced for Vim, tar, Mozilla Firefox and Thunderbird.

-Besides effectively enabling the combination of the best of traditional machine learning and emerging deep learning methods and providing a ``safety net'' for failures of standard intrusion detection systems, \chame improves system security by (i) making systems diverse by design, (ii) increasing attackers' work factor, and (iii) decreasing the success probability and speed of attacks.